httpwg/http-extensions/draft-ietf-httpbis-priority.md

 the intermediary might alter its understanding of the urgency from `5` to `1`, because it prefers the server-provided value over the client's.
-The incremental value continues to be `true`, the value specified by the client, as the server did not specify the incremental (`i`) parameter.
+The incremental value continues to be `true`, i.e., the value specified by the client, as the server did not specify the incremental (`i`) parameter.

 # Client Scheduling